 Penny Siopis was born in Vryburg, Northern Cape, South Africa.
 She currently lives and works in Cape Town.

 She has an MFA (1976) and an Honorary Doctorate (2017) from Rhodes University, Grahamstown.
-Siopis is currently an Honorary Professor at Michaelis School of Fine Art, University of Cape Town but has lectured at both the University of the Witwatersrand and the Natal Technikon in Durban, South Africa, and has had research and teaching associations with the University at Leeds, UK and Umeå University in Sweden.
+Siopis is currently an Honorary Professor at Michaelis School of Fine Art, University of Cape Town.
+She has lectured at the University of the Witwaterstrand and the Natal Technikon in Durban, South Africa, and has had research and teaching associations with the University at Leeds, UK and Umeå University in Sweden.